kcm2/ab/references/angelbeatshd.rst

     | K: Since then, they decided to abolish the activity.
     | Yuri: They?
     | K: The student council.
-    | Y: So if we get your permission, we could bring back the activity.
+    | Y: So, if we get your permission, we could bring back the activity.
     | K: No.
-* Yuri is very unhappy at this, says she will still put on the event without Kanade's permission and storms out of the libiary and will be in 3 days.
+* Yuri is very unhappy at this; says she will still put on the event without Kanade's permission and storms out of the library and will be in 3 days.
 * They go to the classrooms and design campfire posters.
-* They start distrbuting the posters, Shiina gets excited.
+* They start distributing the posters, Shiina gets excited.

 .. [#v6c35-1] It's not clear where this is located.